How to Write an Impressive UC Activities List

 Work Experience

 Our advice: Not every student will have had a paid job or internship in high school.
 Summer jobs or part-time jobs after school or on weekends are usually worth including, especially if they help strengthen a student’s personal brand (e.g. if your child is interested in a teaching/education career, a summer job working as a camp counselor or daycare employee would reinforce their passion).
+However, even work experience that’s seemingly unrelated to your child’s academic or professional interests is likely worth including, as it can go a long way to demonstrate responsibility, maturity, interpersonal skills, and other key qualities that colleges seek in an applicant.

 In this category, work experience is broken down into two components: a 250-character company description and a 350-character description of your child’s job responsibilities.

-The company description should be matter of fact: the industry, the mission of the company, products/services built, size of the company/geographical presence, etc. The job responsibilities section should be highly personalized and tailored to showcase your child’s specific, measurable accomplishments and contributions.
+The company description should be matter-of-fact: the industry, the mission of the company, products/services built, size of the company/geographical presence, etc. The job responsibilities section should be highly personalized and tailored to showcase your child’s specific, measurable accomplishments and contributions.

 Student example: Here’s how one student, who we will refer to as Claire, effectively described her summer job working as a theater technician.
 Claire’s description not only conveys the essentials facts and responsibilities of her role, but also spells out how she contributed to the theater’s success.